Shoulder Arthroplasty Studies

-Targeted nutritional supplementation has been successfully used in multiple clinical settings.
-Enhanced outcomes have been seen for over 20 years in burn, plastic, ulcer, and reconstructive surgery of head & neck cancer.
-Recent orthopedic studies have now demonstrated improved post-op clinical outcomes with nutritional supplementation in trauma and total knee arthroplasty patients.
+Targeted Nutritional Supplementation (TNS) has been successfully used in multiple clinical settings.
+Enhanced outcomes are seen in orthopedic studies demonstrating improved post-op clinical outcomes with nutritional supplementation.

-Nutritional status has recently been identified as a strong predictive factor in shoulder arthroplasty outcomes.
+Nutritional status is a strong predictive factor in shoulder arthroplasty outcomes.

 *Blood transfusion